-At between 4500 to 4800 meters a snow line can be seen in the tropical regions such as Colombia, Venezuela and Ecuador regions of the Andes.
-In Peru and Chile regions about 30 South the Snow line rises to 4800m.
+Between 4500 to 4800 meters, a snow line can be seen in tropical regions such as Colombia, Venezuela, and Ecuador regions of the Andes.
+In Peru and Chile regions about 30 South, the Snow line rises to 4800m.
 At regions such as the Tierra del Fuego, the glaciers descend to almost sea level.

 Fact 3.
 It has many active volcanoes like the Ring of Fire

 The volcanic activities experienced along the Andes Mountain are due to the ongoing plate-tectonic processes that formed them.
 The parts that are associated with the Ring of Fire, i.e. the circum-Pacific volcanic chain, have active volcanoes that trigger earthquakes that occur frequently in the area.